togfoxy/FormulaSpeed/README.md

 DEV NOTES: the game does not end after the first lap (yet).
 Suggest you close the game and restart when you finish your first lap and try to beat your personal time.

+DEV NOTES: the game lets you continute racing when you crash.
+Self-police and close the game when you crash.  ;)

 Controls
 ========